Danziger/slotjs/README.md

 SlotJS
 ======

-Circular slot machine built with JavaScript.
+Circular slot machine built with JavaScript and Emojis!

 Running It (Development)